Q. What is "Fair Market Value"?

 A. Yes, absolutely.
 After adjustments for location, time, lot size, interior square footage, room count, finishes, and parking (etc.) the property's specific condition is considered.
 Adjustments are then made for any significant items structure, mechanics, renovations, deficiencies.
 These items are fairly apparent at the time of inspection.

 Q. How much does an appraisal cost?

 A. The appraisal fee for a standard Toronto home begins at $495.00 + HST, depending on size and location.
 The appraisal fee for a standard Toronto condominium or co-op begins at $395.00 + HST.
 Additional effective dates are $250.00 + HST.
 A firm quote is sent to the client with a letter confirming the assignment once payment is received.
 Payment is requested in advance in order to confirm the inspection appointment and to maintain complete neutrality in the appraisal process.

 Q. Do you appraise commercial properties?

 A. No. I am a Certified Residential Market Value Appraiser (MVA) and my designation focuses on single family homes, duplexes, condos, co-ops, and individual building lots.I do not formally appraise commercial properties.

 Q. Do you have junior assistants doing some of the work?

-A. No. I do not delegate my work to apprentice/assistants/secretaries.
-In fact I personally handle each and every aspect of the appraisal: Inspection, research, draft, the final report, and all follow up.
+A. No. I do not delegate my work to apprentices or assistants.
+I personally handle each and every aspect of the appraisal: Inspection, research, draft, conclusions,the final report, and all follow up.
 I do not have assistants do any of the appraisal work.

 Q. How much notice do you require for an appraisal inspection?